jondlm/resume/resume.md

 concept real-time [dashboard][dsh] is available online.
 It uses AJAX, JavaScript, and plenty of JSON over HTTP.

-Moving web development forward at CSG by educating peers and introducing client-side MVC and CSS frameworks to client projects.
+Moved web development forward at CSG by educating peers and introducing client-side MVC and CSS frameworks to projects.

 [csg]: http://csgpro.com/
 [code]: http://github.com/csgpro/website